dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ---

-## Ad-hoc execution of bundling and minification
+## Ad hoc execution of bundling and minification

-It's possible to run the bundling and minification tasks on an ad-hoc basis, without building the project.
+It's possible to run the bundling and minification tasks on an ad hoc basis, without building the project.
 Add the [BundlerMinifier.Core](https://www.nuget.org/packages/BundlerMinifier.Core/) NuGet package to your project:

 [!code-xml[](../client-side/bundling-and-minification/samples/BuildBundlerMinifierApp/BuildBundlerMinifierApp.csproj?range=10)]